pmunts/muntsos/README.md

 -   14 March 2023 -- New kernels with many, many updated components have
     been published.

+-   Dropped support for the virtual machine appliance preloaded with cross-toolchains for MuntsOS Embedded Linux.
+It was just too big to upload.

 Quick Setup Instructions for the Impatient
 ------------------------------------------